Municipal Archives

 Access

 Permission to publish, reproduce, distribute, or use by any and all other current or future developed methods or procedures must be obtained in writing from the Dallas Municipal Archives.
 All rights are reserved and retained regardless of current or future development or laws that may apply to fair use standards.
+The researcher assumes full responsibility for observing all copyright, property, and libel laws as they apply.

 Citation